-The Nintendo Switch OLED is out today.
-Here’s how to get it
+Two Nintendo Switch OLED bundles are in stock at Very

 Smyths Toys

-Smyths Toys stores have also opened for Nintendo Switch OLED pre-orders.
-It last had a restock on 4 October.
+Smyths Toys stores are also selling the Nintendo Switch OLED.
+It last had a restock on 19 October.
 You can buy it for £309.99 (Smythstoys.com).

 Simply Games

-Note: UPDATE: Nintendo Switch OLED bundles with Metroid Dread or Pokemon: Shining Pearl and Pokemon: Brilliant Diamond are in stock at Very.
-Read on for more information.